 - Request NCR (comments are required to be added, and Hold Point appears as Red in the Approvals Register)

-Where the Addressee deems necessary, an NCR can be raised.
-This may be due to a non-conformance during the Hold Point request / execution process that caused the Hold Point to not be honoured.
-Hold Point status will remain as ‘NCR’ in the Approvals Register.
+2e.
+Addressee: if necessary, can raise an NCR due to a non-conformance during the Hold Point request / execution process that caused the Hold Point not to be honoured.

 Purchase Order